Optional Group Critical Illness Insurance in Canada

 Most plans allow employees to take their coverage if they leave their jobs without demonstrating insurability again.
 This option ensures continued coverage.

-How Does the Optional Group Critical Illness Insurance Claims Process Work?
+How to Claim Optional Group Critical Illness Insurance

 After the effective date, the insured employee or covered dependent receives an official diagnosis of one of the medical conditions covered under the policy.
 Often, an initial survival period of 30 days following diagnosis is required before a claim can be made.